ethangutk/MapQuest-Application/README.md

 <br><br>

 ### ✈ AJAX and JQuery
 Ah, the cool stuff.
 This stuff was interesting to work with, especially since it was the first time I was introduced to it.
 I used AJAX to get the JSON objects from the API calls.
 If MapQuest blew up, I had to code in a fail function, but most work is done elegantly.
 When applying the JSON object’s data to the web page, I used JQuery because it is easier than standard javascript.
-I like that JQuery uses CSS selector magic and has pretty good error handling rather than doing it the old-fashioned way.
+I like that JQuery uses CSS selector magic and has good error handling rather than doing it the old-fashioned way.
 <br><br>

 ### 🚢 SQL-Lite and PHP-Lite